Open-Edge-Robotics/A.RobotAI-LGE-ROS2-LifecycleManager/README.md

 This design preserves standard ROS 2 lifecycle semantics and DDS-based communication while reducing the runtime overhead associated with the evaluated Python-based launch path.
 > **💡 Note:** Deterministic Lifecycle Manager is *not* a replacement for ROS 2.
 It is a focused orchestration layer that provides deterministic and resource-efficient boot and lifecycle management, specifically tailored for low-end embedded systems used in cost-constrained production robots.

-## 2. Limitations of Python-based launch on low-end SoCs in our evaluated setup - "Pain Point"
+## 2. Structural Pain Points in Production Systems - "Pain Point"
 ### Structural Pain Points in Production Systems
 This section explains why the standard Python‑based `ros2 launch` workflow becomes a reliability bottleneck on low‑end SoCs, based on issues repeatedly observed during production‑equivalent system integration.
 #### 2.1 Excessive Runtime Overhead During Boot